 Lower Division Advisers

 The Lower Division Adviser is a member of the faculty or staff who provides guidance.
 Your Lower Division Adviser will be available during Orientation to review your schedule with you.
-Until you declare a major, your Lower Division Adviser will guide and support you during and between registration periods.
+Until you declare a major, your Lower Division Adviser will guide and support you during and between registration periods except the first, this summer.
 A face-to-face meeting with your adviser is required before all registration periods except the first.
 Students are encouraged to arrange additional meetings at any time to seek advice or assistance.

 Your Student Adviser is a current student who is trained to provide mentorship and will work with your Lower Division Adviser.
 Both will be available to assist you with your transition to Wake Forest.
 Your Student Adviser will reach out to you via WFU Google Mail in August.